 You might be struggling to stay afloat if you lost the only source of income in your family.
 Your financial pressures may make you think that you cannot afford a lawyer.
 However, our team does not expect you to pay us anything upfront.

 Your Houston wrongful death lawyer will take their attorney’s fees out of the settlement or judgment we win for you.
 This has made it easier for our past clients to afford a lawyer, and we hope it helps you too.

-For a free legal consultation with a wrongful deaths lawyer serving Houston, call 877-239-4878
+For a free legal consultation with a Wrongful Death lawyer serving Houston, call 877-239-4878

 You Might Have Two Years to File a Lawsuit

 Wrongful death lawsuits are no different than any other civil suit filed in Texas, in that the statute of limitations applies.
 The statute of limitations acts as a formal deadline for filing a legal claim.

 Sec.
 16.003 of the Texas Civil Practice and Remedies Code states that a decedent’s family members typically have two years to file a wrongful death lawsuit.
 Should you file your case after the expiration of that deadline, you could lose out on your ability to recover compensation.

 There are certain exceptions that apply to the statute of limitations in wrongful death cases.
 These exceptions can involve an unknown defendant or a death that results from an act of fraud.
 However, it is never wise to assume that these exceptions apply to your case.